Methoxyflurane

-Methoxyflurane, sold under the brand name Penthrox among others, is an inhaled medication primarily used to reduce pain following trauma.
-It may also be used for short episodes of pain as a result of medical procedures.
-Onset of pain relief is rapid and of a short duration.
+Methoxyflurane, sold under the brand name Penthrox (the "green whistle") among others, is an inhaled medication primarily used to reduce pain following an injury.
+It may also be used to reduce pain associated with minor medical procedures.
+Onset of pain relief is rapid and a standard dose typically lasts for up to 30 minutes.
 Use is only recommended with direct medical supervision.

 Common side effects include anxiety, headache, sleepiness, cough, and nausea.
-Serious side effects may include kidney problems, liver problems, low blood pressure, and malignant hyperthermia.
-It is unclear if it is safe in either pregnancy or breastfeeding.
+Serious side effects may include kidney problems, liver problems, low blood pressure, and severe anaesthetic reactions such as malignant hyperthermia.
+It may be used during pregnancy or breastfeeding, however there may be additional harmful side effects.
 It is only recommended in those who have a normal level of consciousness and stable blood pressure and heart rate.
 It is classified as a volatile anaesthetic.

 It was first made in 1948 by William T. Miller and came into medical use in the 1960s.
 It was used as a general anesthetic from its introduction in 1960 until the late 1970s.
-In 1999, the manufacturer discontinued methoxyflurane in the United States, and in 2005 the Food and Drug Administration withdrew it from the market.
-It is still used in New Zealand, Australia, Ireland, and the United Kingdom for pain.
+In 1999, the manufacturer discontinued methoxyflurane in the United States, and in 2005 the Food and Drug Administration withdrew it from the market, due to reports of nephrotoxicity and hepatotoxicity.
+As of April 2025, it is used in New Zealand, Australia, Ireland, and the United Kingdom for acute pain.